phpspec/prophecy/README.md

 You need to understand one thing - a dummy is not a prophecy.
-Your object prophecy is still assigned to `$prophecy` variable and in order to manipulate with your expectations, you should work with it. `$dummy` is a dummy - a simple php object that tries to fulfil your prophecy.
+Your object prophecy is still assigned to `$prophecy` variable and in order to manipulate with your expectations, you should work with it. `$dummy` is a dummy - a simple php object that tries to fulfill your prophecy.

 ### Stubs